This question about how to write early readers, easy chapter books, and chapters book on the blog comes from Mary:

 Before I talk about why that is, I’ll define both markets so we’re on the same page.

 How to Write and Publish Early Readers

 Early readers are the earliest “chapter” stories that a kid can get.
 They’re very short in terms of manuscript length (1,500 words max) but are broken up into either chapters or vignettes that will give the reader the feeling of reading a book with real chapters in it.
 Your target audience for these is kids ages 4 to 8.
-Early readers feature a smaller trim size, some the size of or slightly bigger than a paperback novel, and can go from about 32 to 60 pages.
+Books for early readers feature a smaller trim size, some the size of or slightly bigger than a paperback novel, and can go from about 32 to 60 pages.
 The font size is smaller and they feature spot illustrations in either color or black and white instead of full color throughout, like a picture book.

 Some examples of early readers: Ling and Ting: Not Exactly the Same by Grace Lin (Little, Brown), the HarperCollins I Can Read! books, and the Random House Step Into Reading books.
 You can usually find them on spinner racks in the children’s section of your local independent bookstore.
 If you’re at all curious, go and get your hands on some.
 As you’ll see, early readers have strict guidelines for vocabulary and sentence structure and are graded so that kids can develop their reading skills and move up a ladder to more independent reading.
 Even if you think you have a great early reader idea, it has to be a very precise fit for a publisher’s established vocab/sentence/word count guidelines.
 (For more general information on children’s book manuscript length, go here.)